 Creative Writing Activities to Encourage Dramatization (Show Don't Tell)

-everyone has finished, have each individual or a member from each group read the passages aloud to the entire class or workshop and ask the group if they would change anything about either example.
+When everyone has finished, have an individual from each group read the two passages aloud to the entire class or workshop and ask the group if they would change anything about either example.

 Creative Writing Activities for Setting or Description

-what it signifies.
-Then have each individual read his work aloud.
-Following this, ask the owner of the image explain what the photo meant to him or her.
+Have each individual read his work aloud.
+Following this, ask the owner of the image to explain what the image meant to him or her.

 The brook in the gully behind the garden, a trembling trickle most of the time, was tonight a loud torrent that tumbled over itself in its avid truckling to gravity, as it carried through corridors of beech and spruce last year's leaves, and some leafless twigs, and a brand-new, unwanted soccer ball that had recently rolled into the water from the sloping lawn after Pnin disposed of it by defenestration. (p.108)

-Ask students to name the ways this sentence imitates or draw parallels with the brook it describes?
+Activity: Ask students to name the ways this sentence imitates or draws parallels with the brook it describes.